 Our Related Person Transaction Policy, which is available on our website at www.evercore.com under the "For Investors" link, requires that Related Person Transactions (defined below) must be approved or ratified by the Nominating and Corporate Governance Committee of the Board unless they have been deemed pre-approved.
 In determining whether to approve or ratify a Related Person Transaction, the Nominating and Corporate Governance Committee will take into account, among other factors it deems appropriate, whether the Related Person Transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances and the extent of the Related Person's interest in the transaction.
 Under the policy, certain Related Person Transactions are pre-approved, including routine commercial transactions in the ordinary course or transactions that are approved by other committees of the Board.
 A "Related Person" is any of our executive officers, directors or director nominees, any shareholder owning at least 5% of our stock, or any immediate family member of any of the foregoing persons.
 A "Related Person Transaction" means any financial transaction, arrangement or relationship or series of similar financial transactions, arrangements or relationships involving more than \$120,000 in which we are a participant and in which a Related Person has a direct or indirect material interest.
-All Related Person Transactions were approved in accordance with our Related Person Transaction Policy, other than those discussed under "-Tax Receivable Agreement" on page 22, "-Relationship Agreement" on page 24, which were undertaken prior to the adoption of the policy.
+All Related Person Transactions were approved in accordance with our Related Person Transaction Policy, other than those discussed under "-Tax Receivable Agreement" on page 22, "-Registration Rights Agreements" on page 22, "-Relationship with Our Former Private Equity Funds" on page 23 and "-Evercore LP Partnership Agreement" on page 24, which were undertaken prior to the adoption of the policy.